J0K3RS-L4UGH/Hackers-Toolbox/README.md

 # Hacker-Tools
-A collection of tools for ethical/white hat hackers
+A collection of tools for ethical/white hat hackers.
+**Please do not use for malicious purposes**